 Cultural heritage materials gathered during the World Digital Library (WDL) project, including thousands of items contributed by UNESCO partner organizations worldwide as well as content from Library of Congress collections.

-Includes 19th Century primary sources collections covering Europe and Africa, Mapping the World, Photography, and Women.
+Primary sources from the 19th Century, covering Europe and Africa, Mapping the World, Photography, and Women.

 All works printed in Europe before 1701, and all pre-1701 works in European languages printed elsewhere.
 Facsimile images are scanned directly from original printed sources.

-Bibliographic records to printed works about the Americas written in Europe before 1750, covering the history of European exploration and portrayals of Native American peoples.
+Bibliographic records of printed works about the Americas written in Europe before 1750, covering the history of European exploration and portrayals of Native American peoples.

 Growing consortium of North American institutions with collections of global premodern manuscripts, and dedicated to building an online national union catalog for manuscripts in US collections.